gauthamsathyan/practical-data-science-on-aws/README.md

 - Shift all traffic to one variant.
 - Configure one variant to autoscale.

-!A screenshot of the endpoint showing the traffic distribution and the autoscaling policy

 ### Lab 3: Data labeling and human-in-the-loop pipelines with Amazon Augmented AI (A2I)